martenframework/marten/docs/docs/handlers-and-http/reference/middlewares.md

 Activates the right I18n locale based on incoming requests.

-This middleware will activate the right locale based on the Accept-Language header.
+This middleware will activate the right locale based on the Accept-Language header or the value provided by the [locale cookie](../../development/reference/settings#locale_cookie_name).
 Only explicitly-configured locales can be activated by this middleware (that is, locales that are specified in the [`i18n.available_locales`](../../development/reference/settings#available_locales) and [`i18n.default_locale`](../../development/reference/settings#default_locale) settings).
 If the incoming locale can't be found in the project configuration, the default locale will be used instead.

 ## Session middleware